pufanyi/GenderRecognitionByVoice/README.md

 According to our data, the initial accuracy is approximately 0.98.
 When the features are reduced below 8, the accuracy rapidly declines to 0.88.

-### Prediction Modelling
+### Ensemble Vote model

-After utilizing various models, we started to consider whether we could improve our results by integrating the outputs of multiple high-performing models and selecting the majority vote.
-However, we eventually discovered that the accuracy of this algorithm was not as ideal as we had hoped, and did not even outperform the highest individual accuracy achieved.
-In other words, blindly combining all models does not necessarily lead to better results.
+We developed an Ensemble Vote model which integrated the outputs of multiple high-performing models and selected the majority vote to improve our prediction results.
+In our case, the accuracy of the Ensemble Vote model was not as ideal as we had hoped.
+This experience taught us the importance of carefully selecting and combining models based on their individual strengths and weaknesses, and considering the underlying assumptions and limitations of each model.
+We also learned the importance of interpreting the results and understanding the reasoning behind the outputs, rather than blindly relying on a model's prediction.

 ## Conclusion

 What are the key features to achieve this?

 > According to classification tree analysis, `IQR` and `meanfun` have been identified as the two main predictors for differentiating male and female voices.
+A higher IQR and lower meanfun are more indicative of a male speaker.

 Which models can better predict the gender of a speaker?